 Students desiring to participate in athletic activities or enrolling for the first time in kindergarten or first grade in the school district will have a physical examination by a licensed health care provider and provide proof of such an examination to the school district.
-A physical examination and proof of such an examination for students enrolling for the first time in other grades in the school district.
+A physical examination and proof of such an examination may be required by the administration for students enrolling for the first time in other grades in the school district.